Briqor Daegal Gareth Griff Hallum Kesq Marv adventure character sheet daegal dwarf fantasy lizardfolk the daegal legends

 It was a sound he'd heard so many times before.
 The sound of the mines where Marv spent his days.
-Countless other dwarves, not unlike himself, were scattered in the distance, each in a separate passage connected by a central mine shaft.
-Their picks caught the light of the nearby lanterns slightly as they swung rhythmically at the cavernous walls.
-Like ants building their home, the dwarves dug on.
+Countless other dwarves, not unlike himself, were scattered in the distance, each in a separate passage connected by a central mineshaft.
+Their picks caught the light of the nearby lanterns as they chipped rhythmically at the cavernous walls.
+Like ants building their home, the dwarves dug.

-Marv glanced at his pick.
+Marv glanced at his pickaxe.
 Old, and covered in soot, he rose it to strike again at the stone before him.
-The soot covered him as well, making the creases in his skin on his arms, face, and neck more prominent where the dust hadn't settled.
+The soot covered him as well, making the creases on his arms, face, and neck more prominent where the dust hadn't settled.
 His reddish-brown hair bobbed in a knot on top of his head as he worked with a few stray locks dancing past his sad eyes.

 "Marv.
 You alright, lad?"

 "Ay.
-I know, it can't be easy sending your family off to an unexplored land ahead of you.
-You're almost ready to go yourself though, right?"
-His friend said.
+I know, it can't be easy sending your family off to an unexplored land.
+But you're almost ready to go yourself, right?"
+Griff said.

 "It sure is going to be boring around here once you leave.
-Who else am I going to prank the foreman with once you're gone?"
-Tarn replied with a chuckle.
+Who else is going to help me fill the foreman's office with glow newts once you're gone?"
+Griff said with a chuckle.

 "No clue.
-Sailors from those parts are saying it wasn't there one night, and then it was the next morning.
+Sailors from those parts are saying it wasn't there one night, and the next morning it was.
+They're calling it Daegal.
 Whatever it is, it's a way out of this place.
-I just hope it's as safe as that captain said."
+I just hope it's as safe as that captain promised."

-"Well, if I could find the coin to join you I would.
-Sure would be an advent...."
-Tarn was cut off by a scream.
-Both of their heads snapped to look the direction of the sound just in time to see a dwarf fly across the top of the central mineshaft, slam into the opposite wall, and then plummet into the darkness below.
-All that followed was a guttural hiss, and Marv's heart sank.
+"Well, if I could find the coin to join you, I would.
+Sure would be an advent--."
+Griff was cut off by a scream.
+Both of their heads snapped to look the direction of the sound just in time to see a dwarf fly across the top of the central mineshaft, slam into the opposite wall, and then plummet into the darkness below, screaming in terror as he fell.
+All that followed was a guttural shout in an unknown language.
+Marv's heart sank.

 I'm too late.